top of page

 1887-1953

 She graduated from high school at age 14 as valedictorian of her class, and enrolled in the New England Conservatory of Music having lied on her application to lead them to believe she was Mexican.
-She majored in Piano and Organ and wrote her first compositions there.
+She majored in piano and organ and wrote her first compositions there.

 In 1934, Price won first prize in the Wanamaker Foundation Awards, which led her Symphony #1 to be performed by the Chicago Symphony, making her the first African-American woman to have her music played by a major U.S. orchestra.
 Later in that same season the Illinois Host House of the World's Fair devoted an entire program to Price and her music despite the Fair being tainted by the unmistakable racism that characterized Chicago and the U.S. in general in the 1930s.